Adventist Health Arena

 Indoor arena in Stockton, California, U.S.

 Adventist Health Arena is an indoor arena in Stockton, California.
 It opened in December 2005 and seats a maximum of 12,000 fans.

-It is the home venue of the Stockton Kings of the NBA G League.
+It is the home venue of the Stockton Kings of the NBA G League and the Stockton Thunder of the Federal Prospects Hockey League.
 Former tenants include the Stockton Heat of the American Hockey League, the Stockton Lightning arenafootball2 team, the Stockton Cougars Professional Arena Soccer League team, the Stockton Wolves independent indoor football team, the California Eagles American Indoor Football professional indoor football team and the Stockton Thunder of the ECHL from 2005 until 2015.

 Adventist Health Arena is part of a downtown, waterfront entertainment center which includes Banner Island Ballpark, the home of the Stockton Ports minor league baseball team and the University Plaza Waterfront Hotel, all part of the Stockton Waterfront Events Center.

 History

 The arena is part of a master-planned waterfront design on the western edge of the downtown Central Business District.
 The 360 Architecture designed venue is situated next to the Stockton Ballpark.
 A multi-purpose sporting and event center, the arena was envisioned as part of the region's quality of life improvements.
 Construction delays and inclement weather caused the Stockton Thunder and California Cougars to play on extended road trips during the beginning of their 2005/2006 season.
 Stockton Arena opened its doors to the public on December 2, 2005, with a Neil Diamond concert.
 The first sporting event was a Stockton Thunder hockey game on December 10, 2005, in front of a sold-out crowd of 10,117, a game where the Thunder beat the Phoenix RoadRunners, 4–0.

 On October 24, 2023, Adventist Health and ASM Global announced plans for a new partnership that will rename the city of Stockton's 10,000-seat facility to Adventist Health Arena.